Guest Post by Jason Dodd, Vice President, Verico Maximum Mortgages Inc.

 Choose the correct term

 I have lost count over my 14 years in the industry of times I have seen clients aligned with incorrect terms.
 Discussing life changes, job movement, home ownership goals starts to uncover the best options for financing.
 5 year fixed terms are popular because of stability and security (good points) but some clients are saddled with large penalties if they have to break early due to life changes or circumstance.
 Often this can be prevented by picking a shorter term or variable (closed or fixed) or open term that can accommodate more readily some uncertainty for future plans.
 This alone could save you thousands of dollars down the road if you anticipate some uncertainty of plans in the future.
-Good brokers will give you options on shorter terms as well as an option so you can consider them as well, certainly a worthy discussion.
+Good brokers will give you options on both shorter terms as well as longer term options so you can consider them as well, certainly a worthy discussion.